tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-skills.md

 ---
-title: Reset Skills (Azure Cognitive Search REST API)
+title: Reset Skills  (2021-04-30-Preview)
-description: Preview API used to selectively execute specific skills when you need partial reprocessing of a skillset. ms.date: 06/30/2020
+description: Preview version of the Reset Skills REST API for Azure Cognitive Search. ms.date: 07/20/2021

 ms.service: cognitive-search
 ms.topic: language-reference
 ms.devlang: rest-api

-author: luiscabrer
+author: HeidiSteen
-ms.author: luisca
+ms.author: heidist
 ms.manager: nitinme
 ---

-# Reset Skills (Azure Cognitive Search REST API)
+# Reset Skills (Preview REST API)

-**API Version: 2020-06-30-Preview**
+**API Version: 2021-04-30-Preview**

 > [!Important]
 > This preview API is used for incremental enrichment when you want to rebuild all or part of the cache.
 The entire API is  a preview feature.
 For more information, see [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual) and [indexer reset](https://docs.microsoft.com/azure/search/search-howto-run-reset-indexers).